CocoaNutsUIUC/HealthKit-Demo/README.md

 <img src="https://cdn.macrumors.com/article-new/2014/09/healthkit-logo.png" width="200"/>

 It is a simple framework for managing health-related data across apps on iPhone and Apple Watch.
-If you are developing a health & fitness app, HealthKit allows you to accesss, store, and share various types of user data like weight, blood pressure, steps, or workout informations in an encrpted database called `HealthStore`.
+If you are developing a health & fitness app, HealthKit allows you to access, store, and share various types of user data like weight, blood pressure, steps, or workout informations in an encrypted database called `HealthStore`.

 Note that HealthKit also allow you to directly work with some hardware devices.
 For example, "*in iOS 8.0, the system can automatically save data from compatible Bluetooth LE heart rate monitors.*" (from Apple)